 Focus on your main object.
 Or if you’re shooting abstract shapes of paint, take any random item and hold it in the middle of the tank.
 Then pre-focus on it and switch to manual focus to lock off the focus point.

 Set your camera on a continuous mode to make several shots in a row.

 If you’re using natural light, set the fastest shutter speed possible to freeze the motion of the liquid.

-Check if everything is steadily fixed and pour some paint slightly behind your object.
+Check if everything is fixed and pour some paint a bit behind your object.
 Try to make the paint touch the object, but not get in front of it.

-Don’t let the paint completely hide the main object, it will just create a mess.
-Pour it from behind or from the side and be careful with a pressure force.
+Don’t let the paint hide the main object, it will only create a mess.
+Pour it from behind or from the side and be careful with pressure force.

 Also, pour very close to the surface.
-If you drop paint from height, you would make it move faster and it may impact the water harder, making the process more difficult.
+If you drop paint from height, you will make it move faster, and it may impact the water harder, making the process more difficult.

 Take a sequence of shots while the paint is making beautiful clouds.

 Choose the best shot and give it a little polish.
 In my case, I needed to remove bubbles on my Like icon, because it was damaged by water.